 2.)
-Minimize effects by limiting the degree or magnitude of the action and its implementation;
+Minimize effects by limiting the degree or magnitude of the action and its implementation; and

-3.)
-Rectify or mitigate the effects that occur during the lifetime of the facility by monitoring and taking appropriate corrective measures through adaptive management; and b.
-Protect marine renewable resources, the biological diversity and functional integrity of marine ecosystem, important marine habitat, areas important to fisheries, navigation, recreation and aesthetic enjoyment as required by Statewide Planning Goal 19.
+- 3.)
+Rectify or mitigate the effects that occur during the lifetime of the facility by monitoring and taking appropriate corrective measures through adaptive management. - 4.)
+Restore the natural characteristics of a site to the extent practicable by requiring the decommissioning and removal of the facility and structures. - b.
+Protect marine renewable resources, the biological diversity and functional integrity of marine ecosystem, important marine habitat, areas important to fisheries, navigation, recreation and aesthetic enjoyment as required by Statewide Planning Goal 19. - c.

-4.)
-Restore the natural characteristics of a site to the extent practicable when the facility and structures are decommissioned and removed.

-c.
 Promote direct communication and collaboration between an applicant5 for a state or federal authorization for the siting, development and operation of renewable energy facilities and affected ocean users and coastal communities to reduce or avoid conflicts.

-Agencies will strongly encourage applicants to engage with local, state and federal agencies, community stakeholders, tribal governments and affected ocean users in a collaborative agreement-seeking process prior to formally requesting authorization to initiate a project.6 d.
-Limit the potential for unanticipated adverse impacts by requiring, as necessary, the use of pilot projects and phased development to collect data and study the effects of the development on the affected marine resources and uses.

-e.
-Promote the research and responsible development of ocean-based renewable energy sources including wave, tidal and wind, that meet the state's need for economic and affordable sources of alternative renewable electric power.
+Agencies will strongly encourage applicants to engage with local, state and federal agencies, community stakeholders, tribal governments and affected users in a collaborative agreement-seeking process prior to formally requesting authorization to initiate a project.6 - d.
+Limit the potential for unanticipated adverse impacts by requiring, as necessary, the use of pilot projects and phased development to collect data and study the effects of the development on the affected marine resources and uses. - e.
+Promote the research and responsible development of new ocean-based renewable energy sources including wave, tidal and wind, that meet the state's need for economic ally affordable sources of alternative renewable electric power.